What Does the Recession Mean for the Australian Housing Market?

 The Australian housing market right now is facing uncertainty.
-In the past, during the Global Financial Crisis, Australia’s economy wasn’t impacted as heavily as other countries.
+In the past, during the Global Financial Crisis, Australians don’t feel the economic impact as heavily as other countries.
 However, the current situation may incite potential investors to enter the market; and/or rent out their real estate for a fixed rental income as stability takes its toll in the market.

 The Implication of a Potential Recession for the Australian Housing Market.

 The implication of a potential recession in the Australian housing market can be broken to 2 perspectives: